carmi/ecarmi.org-nanoc/content/books/google-internship.md

 ---
-title: How to get a Google Internship - book
+title: How to get a Google Internship - ebook
 header: How to get a Google Internship
 kind: book
 featured: true